hyperlane-xyz/hyperlane-monorepo/typescript/abacus-sdk/README.md

-## Abacus Provider
+## Abacus SDK

-Abacus Provider is a management system for [ethers.js](https://docs.ethers.io/v5/) providers and signers that helps developers connect to multiple networks simultaneously.
+Abacus SDK is a management system for [ethers.js](https://docs.ethers.io/v5/) providers and signers that helps developers connect to multiple networks simultaneously.
 It is part of the [Abacus](https://github.com/celo-org/optics-monorepo) project, but may